aatishb/indiacovidtests/README.md

 permalink: /about.html
 ---

-**[India Test Tracker](https://aatishb.com/indiatesttracker/)** is an interactive website that lists & visualizes COVID testing data provided by the Indian Government.
+**[India Covid Tests](https://aatishb.com/indiacovidtests/)** is an interactive website that lists & visualizes COVID testing data provided by the Indian Government.

 # Data Source
 The state data is provided by [covid19india.org](https://api.covid19india.org/) and the district data is provided by the Indian [Ministry of Health](https://www.mohfw.gov.in/).